palewire/californiacivicdata.org/_posts/2017-10-23-processed-files.markdown

 The OCD folks invited yours truly to draft an [enhancement proposal](https://opencivicdata.readthedocs.io/en/latest/proposals/drafts/elections.html) outlining `Election` and its related data types (`Candidate`, `Contest`, `BallotMeasure` etc.), and then implement those specs in their Django application for use in our project or anyone else's for that matter.

 Many months and pull requests later, python-opencivicdata 2.0 was packaged and released on PyPi.
-Isn't community open-source coding fun?
+Open-source collaboration FTW.

 * OCD logo.
 * Link to the discussion thread.
 Poppolo.
 Google.
 Socrata.
 ProPublica.